 Döblin's gained first critical acclaim with his stories in the expressionist magazine Der Sturm.
 From about 1908 Döblin was active in the avant-garde scene of Berlin and he became one of the founders of Expressionism.
 Soon, however, he dropped out of the movement, and remained outside literary groups.
 Döblin's stories published in Der Sturm appeared later in Die Ermordung einer Butterblume (1913).
 Rather than follow the program of Italian futurism, he insisted that the writer should communicate empirical experience of the world in ways that were immediate to the senses.
 Presenting himself as the champion of radical anti-subjectivism, he saw that the external world should speak through the written text, and any portion of a text should be viable independently of the rest.

-In World War I Döblin served as a medical officer in the German army at the front.
+In World War I Döblin served as a medical officer in the German army.
 During this period he also continued writing.
-Döblin's historical novel, Wallenstein (1920), set during the Thirty Years' War, was partly written while he was serving in the army.
+Döblin's historical novel, Wallenstein (1920), set during the Thirty Years' War, was partly written while he was at the front.
 Wadzeks Kampf mit der Dampfturbine (1918) and Berge Meere und Giganten (1924) experimented with the themes of the scientific-technical Zukunftsroman.
 The latter was a dystopian vision of future, in which the gigantomaniac projects of the technocrats lead to confrontation between man and nature.

 After WW I Romanisches Café became in Berlin the main meeting place of such writers as Döblin, Bertolt Brecht, Georg Grosz, Franz Werfel, Ernst Toller, Joseph Roth and Erich Maria Remarque.
 In 1920 Döblin joined the Schutzverband Deutcher Schriftsteller Association of German Writers.
 Four years later he was appointed president of the organization.
 From 1921 to 1924, he was a theatre reviewer for Prager Tageblatt.
 With his friend Brecht he was a member of a leftist cultural discussion circle called Group 1925.